-An initial review of site geochemistry, site historical data, and laboratory quality assurance/quality control (QA/QC) data did not identify ASDs due to Type I (sampling), Type II (laboratory), or Type III (statistical evaluation) issues.
+An initial review of site geochemistry, site historical data, and laboratory quality assurance/quality control (QA/QC) data did not identify alternative sources for cobalt due to Type I (sampling), Type II (laboratory), or Type III (statistical evaluation) issues.
 Groundwater sampling, laboratory analysis, and statistical evaluations were generally completed in accordance with the Federal CCR Rule and draft TCEQ guidance for groundwater monitoring (TCEQ, 2020).
 As described below, the SSL has been attributed to natural variation associated with the underlying geology, which is a Type IV (natural variation) issue.

 Monitoring well AD-28 is located near the southwest corner of the WBAP, as shown in Figure 1.
-Previous ASDs for cobalt at the WBAP provided evidence to show that cobalt is present in the aquifer media at the site and that the observed cobalt concentrations were due to natural variation (Geosyntec, 2019a; Geosyntec, 2019b; Geosyntec, 2020b).
-The previous ASDs discussed how the WBAP itself did not appear to be a source for cobalt in downgradient groundwater, based on observed concentrations of cobalt both in the ash material and in leachate from Synthetic Precipitation Leaching Procedure (SPLP) analysis (SW-864 Test Method 1312, [USEPA, 1994]) of the ash material.
-Cobalt was not detected in the SPLP leachate above the reporting limit of 0.01 mg/L (Table 1).
+Previous ASDs for cobalt at the WBAP provided evidence that cobalt is present in the aquifer media at the site and that the observed cobalt concentrations were due to natural variation (Geosyntec, 2019a; Geosyntec, 2019b; Geosyntec, 2020b; Geosyntec, 2020c).
+The previous ASDs discussed how the WBAP did not appear to be a source for cobalt in downgradient groundwater, based on observed concentrations of cobalt both in the ash material and in leachate from Synthetic Precipitation Leaching Procedure (SPLP) analysis (SW-864 Test Method 1312, [USEPA, 1994]) of the ash material.
+Cobalt was not detected in the SPLP leachate above the reporting limit of 0.01 mg/L, which is lower than the average concentration at AD-28 (Table 1).

-To support this ASD determination, a grab sample of the pond water was collected from the WBAP on November 4, 2020.
+A surface water sample was collected directly from the WBAP on November 4, 2020.
 Cobalt was detected at a concentration of 0.000501 mg/L in the WBAP sample (Table 1).
-This concentration is lower than all reported cobalt concentrations for in network wells from the most recent sampling event, and over an order of magnitude lower than the average concentration observed at AD-28 (Figure 2; Table 1).
+This concentration is lower than all reported cobalt concentrations for in-network wells from the most recent sampling event, and over an order of magnitude lower than the average concentration observed at AD-28 (Figure 2; Table 1).
 Thus, the WBAP is not the likely source of cobalt at AD-28.